-Below are the over-subscription criteria for Catholic Primary schools in Middlesbrough and academies where the academy has different oversubscription criteria to that of the Local Authority.
-A breakdown is shown of how applicants were accepted under the schools oversubscription criteria for intake September 2020.
+Below is a summary of the admission policies and over-subscription criteria for Catholic Primary schools in Middlesbrough and academies where the academy has different oversubscription criteria to that of the Local Authority.
+A breakdown is shown of how applicants were accepted under the schools oversubscription criteria for intake September 2023.
 Copies of the full admission policies are available from the schools directly and are published on their website.